L3MON4D3/LuaSnip/DOC.md

 ## Snipmate Parser

-It is furthermore possible to parse snipmate-snippets (this includes support for vimscript-evaluation!!)
+It is furthermore possible to parse SnipMate snippets (this includes support for vimscript-evaluation!!)

-Snipmate-snippets have to be parsed with a different function, `ls.parser.parse_snipmate`:
+SnipMate snippets need to be parsed with a different function, `ls.parser.parse_snipmate`:
 ```lua
 ls.parser.parse_snipmate("year", "The year is `strftime('%Y')`")
 ```

-`parse_snipmate` accepts the same arguments as `parse_snippet`, only the snippet-body is parsed differently.
+`parse_snipmate` accepts the same arguments as `parse_snippet`, only the snippet body is parsed differently.

 ## Transformations

 To apply
 [Variable/Placeholder-transformations](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_variable-transforms),
 luasnip needs to apply ECMAScript regexes.
 This is implemented by relying on [`jsregexp`](https://github.com/kmarius/jsregexp).

-The easiest, but potentially error-prone way to install it is by calling `make install_jsregexp` in the repo-root.
+The easiest (but potentially error-prone) way to install it is by calling `make install_jsregexp` in the repo root.

 This process can be automated by `packer.nvim`:
 ```lua
 use { "L3MON4D3/LuaSnip", run = "make install_jsregexp" }